noironetworks/fuel_aci_opflex/doc/user_docs.rst

    #.
 Additional config - This field is used to pass additional configuration file parameters used by the plugin, via key/value pairs.
 This only recommended for use of advanced features of the system.
    #.
 OpenStack system ID - This is the name used as the ACI Tenant for OpenStack.
 The Endpoint Groups, Bridge Domains, Networks, and related objects all appear under this tenant in the ACI GUI.
    #.
 External EPG name - This field is used as the name of the Network created under the External Routed Network in the APIC to provide the L3 Out policy, allowing traffic to enter and exit the fabric.
    #.
+Enable Optimized DHCP - This field is used to define where dhcp server should be running.
+   #.
+Enable Optimized Metadata - This field is used to define where neutron metadata server should be running.

+#.
 Configure the rest of network settings.
 See details at Mirantis OpenStack User Guide.
       The rest network configuration is up to you.
 See Mirantis OpenStack User Guide for instructions to configure other networking options.